zaxymelkt/kny/content/Systems - Universal/Combat/Injuries.md

 ### Hypothermia
 Hypothermia is a critical drop in core body temperature, often resulting from prolonged exposure to cold environments.
 Symptoms range from shivering and confusion to unconsciousness and cardiac arrest.
 Results in [[Status Effects#Frostbitten 2|Frostbitten 4]], [[Status Effects#Weakened 2|Weakened 2]] and [[Status Effects#Paralysed 2|Paralysed 2]].
 ### Fatal Poison
 Fatal poisonings involve exposure to substances that cause severe systemic effects, leading to organ failure, coma, and death.
 Symptoms can include severe respiratory distress, cardiac arrest, neurological abnormalities, and gastrointestinal bleeding.
-Results in [[Status Effects#Near-Death 4|Near-Death 4]].
+Results in [[Status Effects#Poisoned 4|Poisoned 4]] and [[Status Effects#Near-Death 4|Near-Death 4]].
 ### Severe Brain Damage
 Severe brain damage refers to injuries that cause significant impairment to brain function, often resulting from traumatic head injuries, strokes, or other neurological conditions.
 Symptoms can include altered consciousness, memory loss, speech difficulties, and motor impairments. [[Status Effects#Paralysed 4|Paralysed 4]] and [[Status Effects#Internal Bleed 2|Internal Bleed 2]].